mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 ## Example
 In this section I want to walk you through setting up an encrypted dns forwarder.
 I will be using my own domain `mariuskimmina.com` as an example here.

 The CoreDNS Server needs to be publicly reachable so for this example I will be using a Digitalocean Linux Server with the IP `206.81.17.195`.
 I choose the cheapest one available as this setup will only exist for demonstration purposes.
-I choose the cheapest one available as this setup will only exist for demonstration purposes.

 On this Server I have setup a user `marius` with sudoer permissions.
 I have build a CoreDNS Server with the `tlsplus` plugin (as showcased earlier in this article) and copied it over to the Server using `scp`.
 I have also created the following Corefile: